07:30

 Scarman Tiered Lecture Theatre

-The Behavior Checklist (BCL) is a method of assessing dog behavior.
-Specifically, it is a behavior scoring system developed by Dr. James Serpell from the University of Pennsylvania, USA in collaboration with multiple guide dog organizations, including The Seeing Eye and Guiding Eyes for the Blind.
-The BCL provides a way to describe aspects of behavior important for guide and service dogs (however the behaviors measured in this assessment can still be helpful for other working dog roles or even pet/breeder temperament evaluations).
-Importantly, the BCL has been validated and demonstrates the capacity to measure behavior in a consistent manner that lends itself to analysis.
-The IWDR has developed some tools that utilise BCL scores to provide analysis on aspects of your breeding program: you can learn more about this in our Estimated Breeding Values and Reports sections.
+1:00 PM to 1:30 PM: Introduction to BCLs 1:30 PM to 2:15 PM: Scoring Dog 1 via video recording 2:15 PM to 2:30 PM: Break 2:30 PM to 5:00 PM: Scoring of 3 dogs via video recordings The Behavior Checklist (BCL) is a method of assessing dog behavior.
+Specifically, it is a behavior scoring system developed by Dr. James Serpell from the University of Pennsylvania, USA, in collaboration with multiple guide dog organizations, including The Seeing Eye and Guiding Eyes for the Blind.
+The BCL provides a way to describe aspects of behavior important for guide and service dogs (however, the behaviors measured in this assessment can still be helpful for other working dog roles or even pet/breeder temperament evaluations).
+Importantly, the BCL has been validated and demonstrates the capacity to measure behavior consistently, lending itself to analysis.
+The IWDR has developed some tools that utilise BCL scores to provide analysis on aspects of your breeding program.
+Unfortunately, Helen West can no longer attend.
+Rachel Goldammer, trained by Helen and certified at Gold Standard, will take over.

 SCA space (43)